 During July, August and September 2009, the Company acquired call options denominated "Zero Strike Calls" that have a notional of 26,096,700 CPOs of Axtel's shares.
 During the months of June and July of 2010, the Company acquired additional Zero Strike Calls for 4,288,000 CPOs of Axtel, on the same conditions, holding 30,384,700 CPOs as of January 1, 2011.
 During the months of October, November and December of 2014, the Company acquired additional Zero Strike Calls for 5,639,336 CPOs of Axtel, with the same conditions.
+During 2015 additional Zero Strike Calls for 7,435,646 CPOs were acquired.
 The underlying of these instruments is the market value of the Axtel's CPOs.
 The premium paid was equivalent to the market value of the notional plus transaction costs.
-The strike price established was 0.000001 pesos per option.
+The strike price established was Ps.0.000001 per option.
 This instrument is redeemable only in cash and can be redeemed by the Company at any time (considered to be American options), for a six-month period and are extendable.
 The terms and fair value of the Zero Strike Calls is included in the following table: